ddhad/nbs-sk/README.md

 # nbs.sk spider
 Scrapy crawler using requests module to scrape data from nbs.sk website.
 The result is saved in a sqlite3 database.
-Using FastAPI the database is loaded and the items are listed when using endpoints.
+Using FastAPI the database is loaded and the items are listed, can be deleted, and can be found by id when using endpoints.
 # Installation
 To install and run this project we need
 1. Clone the project